-Because food and beverage represent one of the biggest expenditures in event planning, it is also a great category to target for cost-cutting.
+Because food and beverage are among the biggest expenditures in event planning, it is also a great category to target for cost-cutting.
 Almost every event menu has an obvious element of waste in it that can be harmlessly deleted to free up funds for other needs.
 This article looks at a few catering components where you can adjust food quantities to control spending.

 Reel in Your Numbers

 There is a science to managing guest counts and RSVP numbers that even experienced event planners struggle with.
-On the one hand you have the number of attendees that registered for the event, and on the other hand, you have to factor in “no shows” and unexpected guests.
-Free events will have a higher percentage of no-shows (25% or more) while most ticketed events average a 10% attrition rate.
+On the one hand, you have the number of attendees that registered for the event, and on the other hand, you have to factor in “no shows” and unexpected guests.
+Free events will have a higher percentage of no-shows—25 percent or more—while most ticketed events average a 10 percent attrition rate.
 Use these averages to control unnecessary spending.
-To be safe, incorporate a 2% buffer zone for last minute arrivals.
+To be safe, incorporate a 2 percent buffer zone for last minute arrivals.

 Cut Back on Continental Breakfast

 Few catered meals generate more waste than the continental breakfast.
 The fact is that people have become more conscious of carbohydrates and high-calorie pastries.
 That being said, you still need to have an ample supply of coffee, tea, and water for your morning sessions.
 In many cases, you can save money by buying breakfast refreshments a la carte instead of the standard per person packages.
 Figure 0.5 pastries and 1.25 drinks per person for a business meeting, and slightly more for family groups with children in attendance.

 Consider Plated Meals Over Buffets